emote/tools/README.md

 Will deploy the "usgs" proxy that was generated into your project.

 Note the until a project has been deployed, the MMS cloud service (at mms.emotive.com) has no knowledge of the project.
 By deploying the generated project, the app is made available to users.

+## add

+The add command is like the create command, but it just pulls the specified part of a given template and adds it to you project.

+Example:

+emote add theme default --template branding

+This take the default "theme" from the "branding" template and adds it to your project.

+## log

+emote log <begin time>

+This tails the log file for your proxy running on the MMS server.
+The begin time says the earliest time of message to show.
+It can be an absolute time, e.g.

+emote log 2012-09-13T14:34:28Z

+or relative time in minutes:

+emote log 5m

+The relative time starts the specified number of minute before the present.
+For example, if you are testing something and it fails, you can show the most recent 5 minutes from the log this way.

 ## cleanAll